Mo-Abu-Alwafa/SEE-PORT/README.md

 ## 🚢 Project Overview

-**SEEPORT** is a comprehensive smart solution that helps marine ports run smoother and faster by bringing all cargo, ship, and yard operations into one unified system.
-With SEEPORT, port managers, operators, officers, and supervisors can track shipments and cargo, manage resources, and handle billing automatically—all in real-time—making daily work easier, reducing mistakes, and helping the port serve ships and clients better than ever before.
+**SEE PORT** is a comprehensive smart solution that helps marine ports run smoother and faster by bringing all cargo, ship, and yard operations into one unified system.
+With SEE PORT, port managers, operators, officers, and supervisors can track shipments and cargo, manage resources, and handle billing automatically—all in real-time—making daily work easier, reducing mistakes, and helping the port serve ships and clients better than ever before.

 ### 🎯 Problem Statement
 Marine ports traditionally suffer from **scattered data** across multiple systems on operation role level or on different ports level too with no unified database, leading to: